Menu

 • Morbidity and Mortality: Monthly sessions where faculty and residents debrief and learn from challenging cases

-• Simulation lab: Mannequin based simulation located at all three sites to help recreate code scenarios and help residents practice procedural skills
+• Simulation lab: Mannequin based simulation designed to recreate code scenarios and help residents practice procedural skills

 • Point of Care Ultrasound: Dedicated noon-conference lectures by faculty members board-certified in echocardiography